seanbaxter/circle/README.md

         os<< ",";
       os<< "\n"<< std::string(2 * (indent + 1), ' ');

-      // stream the key.
-      stream(os, x.first, indent + 1);
+      // Stream key : value, where the key and value are done recursively. stream(os, x.first, indent + 1);
       os<< " : ";

-      // stream the value.
       stream(os, x.second, indent + 1);

       // On the next go-around, insert a comma before the newline.